Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: MODEL FRAMEWORK

-Here we work on a model under linear seesaw scenario in the context of supersymmetry (SUSY), where Table \ref{tab:fields-linear} provided below expresses the list of particles and their respective group charges.
-For exploring neutrino sector beyond standard model, we extend it with the discrete $A^\prime_5$ modular symmetry and a local $U(1)_{B-L}$ gauge symmetry.
+Here we work on a model under linear seesaw scenario in the context of supersymmetry (SUSY), where Table \ref{tab:fields-linear} provided below expresses the particle content and their respective group charges.
+For exploring neutrino sector beyond standard model (BSM), we extend it with the discrete $A^\prime_5$ modular symmetry and a local $U(1)_{B-L}$ gauge symmetry.
 However, the local $U(1)_{B-L}$ becomes the auxillary symmetry which has been added to avoid certain undesirable terms in the superpotential.
-The advantage of working in BSM is that we can add right-handed neutrinos and extra fields, and hence, here we have included three SM singlet right-handed superfields ($N_{Ri}$), three left-handed superfields ($S_{Li}$) and one weighton ($\zeta$) in the particle gamut.
-The transformation of extra added superfields is taken as \textbf{$3^\prime$} under the modular group $A^\prime_5$.
-The $A^\prime_5$ and $U(1)_{B-L}$ symmetries are assumed to be broken at a very high scale, much greater than the scale of electroweak symmetry breaking \cite{Dawson:2017ksx}.
-Mass acquisition by the additional singlet superfield happens by assigning the vacuum expectation value (VEV) to the weighton $\zeta$.
-All the particles are assigned definite values of modular weights denoted as $k_I$.
-One of the key point of introducing modular symmetry is the curtailment of flavon (weighton) fields, which otherwise are traditionally required while working in BSM with discrete symmetries, since the Yukawa couplings transform non-trivially under $A^\prime_5$ modular symmetry group, and their transformation properties are present in \cite{Wang:2020lxk}.
+The advantage of working in BSM is that we can add right handed neutrinos and extra fields, and hence, here we have included three extra right-handed SM singlet superfields ($N_{Ri}$), three left handed singlet superfields ($S_{Li}$) and a pair weightons ($\zeta, \zeta'$) in the particle gamut.
+The transformation of extra added superfields is taken as \textbf{$3^\prime$} under the $A^\prime_5$ modular group.
+The $A^\prime_5$ and $U(1)_{B-L}$ symmetries are broken at a very high scale, much greater than the scale of electroweak symmetry breaking \cite{Dawson:2017ksx}.
+Mass acquisition by the extra singlet superfield happens by allocating non-zero vacuum expectation values (VEVs) to the weightons $\zeta$ and $\zeta'$.
+The modular weight assigned to various particles is denoted by $k_I$.
+One of the significant point of introducing modular symmetry is the curtailment of flavon (weighton) fields, which otherwise are traditionally required while working in BSM with discrete symmetries, since the Yukawa couplings have non-trivial group transformation under $A^\prime_5$ modular symmetry group, and their transformation are present in \cite{Wang:2020lxk}.

 The complete superpotential is given by